 - 1 cup vegetable oil plus extra for chicken breasts

 - 1 tbsp Cajun seasoning

-- Salt and pepper to taste
+- 1 Kosher salt to taste

 - 2 tbsp unsalted butter

-- 1 yellow onion chopped
+- 1 cup yellow onion chopped

-- 1 green bell pepper seeded and chopped
+- 1 cup green bell pepper seeded and chopped

-- 1 red bell pepper seeded and chopped
+- 1 poblano pepper stemmed, seeded, and finely chopped

 - 2 cloves garlic minced

 - 2 quarts chicken stock